MartinHepperle/HP-ReproParts/HP3456A/README.md

 The front brackets will suit many other HP devices.
 I did not bother to add handles to these parts.

-The rear brackets were needed to support the deep boxes, which overhang the rear end of my small rack.
+The rear brackets were needed to support the deep boxes, which overhang the rear end of my short rack.
 They are probably not useful for other applications.